mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 It is not in scope for this document or the SHMOO working group to make suggestions for changing the IETF's overall funding model.
 This is the responsibility of the IETF LLC Board taking agreed principles like the one proposed in this document into account.
-If free remote participation is determined to adversely affect the number of paying participants or the cost of free participation emerges to a signification factor, the LLC might implement additional measures to limit the amount of free registrations.
+If unlimited free remote participation is determined to adversely affect the number of paying participants or the cost of free participation emerges to a signification factor, the LLC might implement additional measures to manage these costs.
-If the LLC decides to do this, they should make their decision and rationale known.
+If the LLC decides to do this, they should make their decision and rationale known to the community.
-Note that, as discussed in the next section, assessment of eligibility is hard and a general limit on the number of available free registrations can impact eligible people unfairly and therefore impact openness negatively.
+As discussed in the next section, assessment of eligibility is difficult and any limit on the number of available free registrations can cause unfairness and negatively impact openness.

 # Considerations on Use and Misuse of a Free Participation Option